wjabbour/guardian-web-client/README.md

 `cd ..` always navigates you to the parent folder of the current folder you are in.

 ### project root
 I may mention something called a `project root`.
 This is referring to the root directory of the project.
 The project is a giant folder, and it contains sub-folders of `client` and `backend`.
-Some commands, you will need to `cd` into the `client` folder and run them.
+For some commands, you will need to `cd` into the `client` folder and run them.
 Other commands, you may need to `cd` into the `backend` folder and run them.
 Some commands, you may need to run from the `project root`.
+You will need to use the `cd` command to navigate through the folders.

 ### git commands
 git is relatively complex, but you will be using it in a very simple way. <br><br> **Run all git commands from the project root.**<br><br>